stt-datacore/website/README.md

 - [ ] TODO upload source code

 #### discord bot
 The Discord bot implementation (written in TypeScript with discord.js).

-- [ ] TODO upload source code
+See source code [here](https://github.com/TemporalAgent7/datacorebot).

 #### DB
 A simple DB (currently PostgreSQL but configurable) that links discord user ids with uploaded profiles (where associated) and includes the crew comments.